yeastrc/proxl-web-app/docs/install/intro.rst

 ===========================================
-ProXL Installation Guide
+Proxl Installation Guide
 ===========================================

-This is a guide for downloading and installing your own copy of ProXL, running on you own server.
-ProXL is relatively simple to install and set up, but does require some working proficiency with the command line and some knowledge of databases (preferably MySQL).
+This is a guide for downloading and installing your own copy of proxl, running on you own server. proxl is relatively simple to install and set up, but does require some working proficiency with the command line and some knowledge of databases (preferably MySQL).

-ProXL comprises a database component and a web application component.
+Proxl comprises a database component and a web application component.
 Downloading, installing, and configuring these components are described below.

 1. Install MySQL, Java, and Apache Tomcat (if necessary)
 ==========================================================

-This documentation assumes that `Java <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ (JDK version, 1.7 or later) and the
+This documentation assumes that `Java <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ (JDK version, 1.8 or later) and the
-`Apache Tomcat <http://tomcat.apache.org/>`_ (7 or later) servlet container are installed on the same computer on which you are installing ProXL.
+`Apache Tomcat <http://tomcat.apache.org/>`_ (8 or later) servlet container are installed on the same computer on which you are installing proxl.

 This documentation also assumes that `MySQL <http://www.mysql.com/>`_ (5.6 or later) has been installed and is accessible by the installation of Apache Tomcat.
 This does not need to be on the same machine as Apache Tomcat.

-ProXL should work equally well on any operating system for which MySQL and Java are available (MS Windows, Apple OS X, or Linux).
+proxl should work equally well on any operating system for which MySQL and Java are available (MS Windows, Apple OS X, or Linux).
 Other servlet containers and database server software may work as well, though these have not been tested.